ssube/prometheus-sql-adapter/README.md

 (before indexing), with `lid` replacing it in the `(time, name, time)` index.
 This would, however, require the query planner to hit `metric_labels` first, then `metric_samples` using the `(lid, time)` within each chunk (Timescale itself plans the first `time` to a set of chunks).

+Putting `metric_labels` into a hypertable would allow Timescale to drop or compress old labels automatically, but each insert could bump a row from an old chunk into a new one, which seems like a performance problem and would make it difficult to compress chunks.
+Most `lid`s remain inactive when they have not been used in a few minutes, when their pod or job completes, but there are no guarantees around that.